Chapter 9:

 ‘Okay,’ I responded with deep hesitation.
 I guess have to put a bandaid on my heart.

-We drove out in a van packed with supplies.
-Blankets, tea, warm meals, crayons, old storybooks.
+We drove out in a van packed with supplies of all kinds.
+Blankets, tea, warm meals, crayons, old storybooks, anything and everything that might be useful.
 The travel took two hours and I slept for most of it.
-It’s good I did.
-Seeing the devastation a natural calamity could do, would only make me extremely unhappy.
+It’s good that I did.
+Seeing the devastation a natural calamity could do to the surroundings, would’ve only made me extremely unhappy annd heartbroken even before reaching the venue.

 We arrived at a local gymnasium that had been converted into a temporary shelter.
 It was loud and chaotic.
 Children clung to their parents.
 Parents clung to hope.
 I took a deep breath, steeled my heart, and took a step in.

 After handing out supplies, I noticed one little girl sat alone the whole time.
 Her knees pulled to her chest.
-I asked the adults around and I was informed they were still looking for them.
+I asked the adults around where her parents were and I was informed they were still looking for them.
 I didn’t think my heart could sink any more lower.

 ‘Hi,’ I said softly as I crouched beside her.